-The Company's significant financial instruments comprise of cash, investments in shares of private and public companies, loans payable and accounts payable and account payable and accounts payable accounts payable and accounts payable account payable accounts payable accounts payable accounts payable acco
+The Company's significant financial instruments comprise of cash, investments in shares of private and public companies, loans payable and accounts payable and accrued liabilities.

 The Company classifies financial instruments in accordance with a fair value hierarchy that prioritizes the inputs to valuation techniques used to measure fair value.
 The hierarchy gives the highest priority to unadjusted quoted prices in active markets for identical assets or liabilities (Level 1 measurements) and the lowest priority to unobservable inputs (Level 3 measurements).
 The three levels of the fair value hierarchy are described below: